Courage the Cowardly Dog: Sound design

 When deciding on sound effects, Dilworth tried to avoid pre-made stock sounds.
 He contributed a substantial amount of new material to sound designer Michael Geisler and only looked for sounds that made him laugh.
 The composition of the series' music relied on what was being portrayed: suspense, comedy, or action.
 The production crew worked together to come up with new music for the series that had not previously been used.
 There were a few sections on one particular piece that Dilworth exceptionally liked.
 The production crew was able to isolate these sections and expand them into a usable theme.

 Original music featured in Courage the Cowardly Dog was composed by Jody Gray and Andy Ezrin.
 Classical music can be heard at times, which pays homage to classic Warner Bros. animation and the scores of Carl Stalling.
 In several episodes, Gray arranged various famous classical pieces, such as Wagner's "Ride of the Valkyries", and wrote up to 15 songs.

 Broadcast history

 Courage the Cowardly Dog originally was premiered as a short on February 18, 1996.
 The show premiered on November 12, 1999, and became the highest-rated premiere in Cartoon Network history at the time.
-It last aired on November 22, 2002, with 52 episodes produced in four seasons.
+Previews for Courage the Cowardly Dog were shown in American movie theaters before Pokémon: The First Movie.
+It ended on November 22, 2002, with 52 episodes produced in four seasons.